 Hospital or clinic departments may share medical information about you to coordinate prescriptions, lab work and x-rays.
-Ochsner may disclose your medical information to individuals outside the facility who may be involved in your care.
+Ochsner may also disclose your medical information to individuals outside the facility who may be involved in your care.

 For example, your health plan may require specific information about surgery you received at the hospital to pay Ochsner or reimburse you.
-Ochsner may also tell your health plan about a treatment you will receive to obtain prior approval or determine whether the treatment is covered by your plan.
+We may also tell your health plan about a treatment you will receive to obtain prior approval or determine whether the treatment is covered by your plan.

 For example, Ochsner may use medical information to:

-- Review treatment and services received to assess the performance of our staff in caring for you
+- Review treatment and services received to assess the performance of our staff in caring for you;

-- Educate doctors, nurses, technicians, medical students and other hospital/clinic personnel
+- Educate doctors, nurses, technicians, medical students and other hospital/clinic personnel;

 Ochsner may remove information that identifies you from this set of medical information so others may use it to study healthcare and healthcare delivery without recognizing the specific patients.

+Treatment Alternatives.
 Ochsner may use and disclose your medical information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.

 Health-related Benefits and Services.
 Ochsner may use and disclose your medical information to tell you about health-related benefits or services that may be of interest to you.

 Individuals Involved in Your Care.
 Ochsner may discuss medical information about you with a friend or family member who is involved in your medical care.
-Ochsner may also tell your family or friends your condition and that you are in the hospital.
-In addition, Ochsner may disclose medical information about you to an entity assisting in a disaster relief effort to inform your family of your condition, status and location.
+We may also tell your family or friends your condition and that you are in the hospital.
+We may disclose medical information about you to an entity assisting in a disaster relief effort to inform your family of your condition, status and location.
 In addition, we may disclose information to a patient representative or someone who has the legal right to make medical decisions for you.

 Research.
 Ochsner is an academic medical center that conducts research to improve medical care and treatment.
 Under certain circumstances, Ochsner may use and disclose your medical information for research purposes.

 All research projects, however, are subject to a special approval process.
 This process includes an evaluation to balance research needs with privacy concerns.
 The research project must be approved before Ochsner will use or disclose any medical information with one exception: your medical information may be disclosed to people preparing to conduct a research project.